datadrivers/terraform-provider-designation/README.md

 make
 ```

-To use the local build version you need tell terraform where to look for it via a terraform config override.
+To use the local build version you need to tell terraform where to look for it via a terraform config override.

-Create `dev.tfrc` in your terraform code folder (f.e. in [dev.tfrc](./examples/development/dev.tfrc)):
+Create `dev.tfrc` in your terraform code folder (e.g. in [dev.tfrc](./examples/development/dev.tfrc)):

 ```hcl
 # dev.tfrc